1. They Originally Come From England.

 They Fart A Lot.
 I Mean A Lot!

-Flatulence, or gassiness, is a common complaint which many French bulldogs are owners are suffering from. … Farting in French Bulldogs is commonly caused by a change of diet or anything else the dog ate that doesn’t sit well with them.
+Flatulence, or gassiness, is a common complaint from which many French bulldogs are owners are suffering from. … Farting in French Bulldogs is commonly caused by a change of diet or anything else the dog ate that doesn’t sit well with them.

 It can be compounded by eating their food too fast, allowing air to wind up in the bowel.
 The end result is not suitable for anyone. 🙂 If you would like to read more about this affliction click on the following article.